Grayda/orvibo-wireshark/README.md

 You can use LuaRocks to build this on Windows, but this hasn't been tested

 ## Using This Dissector
+Create a file called `config.lua` in this directory.
+Create a local variable called `key`:

+    local key = "yourkeygoeshere1"

 When an Orvibo packet is found, it'll appear in the Packet Detail window, under "Orvibo PK Packet".
 Right now it shows packet type, CRC checksum and the decrypted payload

 ## Acknowledgement